martyychang/sfdx-reevaluate-workflow-rules/README.md

 The goal of this app is to explore whether workflow rules can be chained together to stamp opportunity stage entry dates, based on record type.

+There workflow rules are used in this experiment.

+* Handle Record Type Blank
+* Handle Stage Prospecting
+* Handle Stage Qualification

+The latter two workflow rules are expected to fire as a result of the first **Handle Record Type Blank** rule fires, which executes a field update configured to **[Re-evaluate Workflow Rules after Field Change][1]**.

+However, the two "Handle Stage" workflow rules are _not_ firing as expected.
+What is the reason?

 ## Dev, Build and Test

 Clone this repository to get started.
 This simplistic example is expected to